fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_4.md

 The content of some_module.py doesn’t change.
 The __init__.py needs to be written to expose the module functionality to the outside world through the package namespace.
 There are lots of choices for this.
-I recommend skimming the two sections of the Python documentation^1 that cover this topic.
+I recommend skimming the two sections of the Python documentation that cover this topic.

 If we do something like this in __init__.py: